openshift/assisted-service/docs/operator.md

 ```

 Create a CatalogSource for the operator to appear in OperatorHub.
-The CatalogSource references the index image built earlier.
+The CatalogSource spec image can be set to quay.io/ocpmetal/assisted-service-index:latest
+if you want to pick up the latest merged change on master or to a
+custom the index image.

 ``` bash
 cat <<EOF | kubectl create -f -